 - compute P = rnd * G — constant time operation, available in the original ed25519, so that attacker gets nothing;

 - compute R = R - P = rnd * G + d * Q - rnd * G = d * Q — constant time operation (simple point subtraction, secret handling is involved).

 This article is a shortened explanation of the original paper "Secure Comparator: a ZKP-Based Authentication System" by Ignat Korchagin and Eugene Pilyankevich.

 This is the first article of the many in our blog, outlining the insides of Secure Comparator, the important cryptographic primitive, which allows checking user credentials and authenticate users via tokens without actually exposing them via the network in any form.

 2018 UPD: This article is just as valid as on the day it was published, yet Themis and Secure Comparator have significantly evolved.
 If you're looking for new ideas, this is the right place.
-If you're looking to implement security, talk to us, we can help.
+If you're looking to implement security, apply for our Customer Success Program.
 If you're looking for ready-made solutions, consider looking into Themis, Acra, Hermes, or Toughbase.